juanchieki/cineverse/README.md

 - `VITE_OMDB_API_KEY`

 Then redeploy.

+## Getting API keys

+- TMDb: Create an account at https://www.themoviedb.org/, request an API key in settings, and use the v3 key as `VITE_TMDB_API_KEY`.
+- OMDb: Get a free API key at https://www.omdbapi.com/apikey.aspx and set it as `VITE_OMDB_API_KEY` (optional but recommended for fallback ratings).
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.